himanshuo/life-of-learning/articles/parallel/lecture_13.md

           MPI_Status   * status
     )

-* datatype
 * count - number of data types
-* THUS, max amount of memory being sent are: datatype * count
+* THUS, max amount of memory being sent are: sizeof(datatype) * count

  You can use status field to know whether asynchronous call is done or not.